bjorg/AlexaEcho/README.md

 2. Configure the profile with the AWS credentials you want to use
 3. **NOTE**: AWS Lambda function for Alexa Skills must be hosted in `us-east-1`

-### Create IAM role for the AlexaEcxho Lambda function
+### Create `LambdaSharp-AlexaEcho` role for the lambda function
-The AlexaEcxho Lambda function requires an IAM role to access CloudWatchLogs.
+The AlexaEcho lambda function requires an IAM role to create and write CloudWatch logs.
 You can create the `LambdaSharp-AlexaEcho` role via the [AWS Console](https://console.aws.amazon.com/iam/home) or use the executing [AWS CLI](https://aws.amazon.com/cli/) commands.

 ```shell
 aws iam create-role --profile lambdasharp --role-name LambdaSharp-AlexaEcho --assume-role-policy-document file://assets/lambda-role-policy.json